-The applications forms of JNU 2020 admissions will be available in online mode only.
+The applications forms of JNU 2020 admissions are available in online mode only.

 Candidates must score minimum 50 to 55 percentage of marks in their qualifying examination.
 It must be noted that the required marks differ as per the categories.

 To apply for JNU 2020, you need to first register to sit for the exam.
-After registering, you will be required to fill the application form online which will be released on March 02, 2020.
+After registering, you have to fill the application form online which has been released on March 2, 2020.

 To get admission in JNU, you need to sit for the online examination (JNUEE) which will be conducted by NTA.

-Candidates can fill the application form till March 31, 2020.
+Candidates could fill the application form till June 30, 2020.

 No, the online examination that will be conducted by NTA will be quite easy if candidates have their basics and concepts of that particular courses intact and clear.
 It is suggested that you go through JNU sample papers and mock test in order to crack the online examination.